“Having faith does not mean having no difficulties, but having the strength to face them, knowing we are not alone.”

-Safe and Caring School
+Safe and Caring School-Code of Conduct

 Please ensure you have returned the necessary forms for any medical perils (anaphylaxis, asthma, diabetes, etc.) to the office along with any medication needed so we can update our files.
-Please be aware that ALL HCDSB Schools strive to be a NUT FREE environment.
-We have students with life-threatening allergies to nuts and other allergens.
+Please be aware that ALL HCDSB Schools strive to be a NUT FREE environments.
+We have students with life threatening allergies to nuts and other allergens.
 No peanut butter or other nut products are allowed.
 Please check labels before sending items in school lunches and for snacks.
 Even a trace of nut oil from one child’s fingers to a desk surface can cause a deadly reaction.
 Please note that Wow Butter (soy product) is not allowed as well since we cannot distinguish between it and peanut butter.

 Recent research shows that a concussion can have very serious implications on a child`s cognitive and physical abilities.
 Parents and guardians are reminded that a comprehensive protocol, based on current research and best practices, has been developed to help parents, students, and staff prevent, recognize, and respond to a concussion.
 More information, including a Parent Fact Sheet, can be found on the Board`s website at: https://www.hcdsb.org/Parents/safeandhealthy/Medical/Documents/Concussion Fact Sheet for Parents.pdf